How To Clean an Air Fryer

 Never use metal utensils, steel wool, or an abrasive sponge to remove any baked-on gunk or to clean the air fryer basket or pans.
 These can damage the non-stick coating.

 Simple Green All-Purpose Cleaner won't harm your favorite kitchen appliance when it comes time for a deep cleaning.
-The orally non-toxic, non-abrasive formula can be used to clean grease from the air fryer basket and trays, as well as remove grime and stains from both the inside and outside of the appliance.
+The non-abrasive formula can be used to clean grease from the air fryer basket and trays, as well as remove grime and stains from both the inside and outside of the appliance.

 The fry basket, trays, and pans should be washed thoroughly after each use.
 Deep clean the inside and outside of the appliance after every few uses using the directions below.